xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 6.1  Update ```bridgepoint/src/org.xtuml.bp.ui.explorer/src/org/xtuml/bp/ui/explorer/decorators/SynchronizationDecorator.java``` to
   add new code in the ```decorate()``` function.
-6.1.1  He we first check the action language dialect and only proceed down the path if it is MASL.
+6.1.1  Here we first check the action language dialect and only proceed down the path if it is MASL.
 Next we look at the element being checked to see if it is a ```SystemModel_c```.
 If both conditions are true then we proceed with the work.
 This check makes sure that we only perform the work once for each project instead of performing unnecessary synchronizations.
-6.1.2  It we determine that the system is out of synch, we run the ```PullSynchronizationChanges``` class.
+6.1.2  If we determine that the system is out of synch, we run the ```PullSynchronizationChanges``` class.

 ```
+    public void decorate(Object element, IDecoration decoration) {
+        // rather than check the class for the isSynchronizedMethod through
+        // reflection, only consider the known classes
         if (!isSynchronized(element)) {
++           int  v_dialect = Pref_c.Getactiondialect("bridgepoint_prefs_default_action_language_dialect") ;
++
 +           if ( (v_dialect == Actiondialect_c.masl) ) {
 +               // For MASL projects we automatically synchronize
 +               if (element instanceof SystemModel_c) {